Empowering government with integrated solutions to connect, protect, virtualize, and manage across wired and wireless networks

 Managed Security Service

-AT&T Managed Security Service (MSS) offers a state of the art, sophisticated suite of security tools that help agencies maintain continuity of operations and achieve mission progress and goals.
+AT&T Managed Security Service (MSS) offers a state of the art, sophisticated suite of security tools that help agencies maintain continuity of operations, and achieve mission progress and goals.
 Operating one of the largest networks in the world, AT&T applies its internal operational techniques to protect agency networks.
 The engineers of AT&T Labs have made significant contributions developing security services that answer the need to address a defense in depth architecture - from the information level through the network level.

-Intrusion Prevention Security Service
+DHS Intrusion Prevention Security Service

 AT&T offers a wide variety of Service Related Equipment (SRE) in multiple configurations to fulfill the solution in the most efficient and effective manner.

-Cable and wiring, ABFS
+Cable and Wiring

 Agencies will receive cable and wiring services (CWS) that augment the full scope of EIS services.